anirban-sahaiitkgp/Fair-regression/HESCOM Category Wise Installations and Consumption for July 2022/Readme.md

 Implementation of Data Visualization Project named "HESCOM Category Wise Installations and Consumption for July 2022"

 # Summary
 Here data is taken from https://data.gov.in/ from "HESCOM Category Wise Installations and Consumption for July 2022.csv" dataset.
 Three types of plot 1.
 Scatter Plot, 2.
 Box Plot, and 3.
-Bar Plot is shown below.
+Bar Plot is shown below[1][2].

 <img src="https://github.com/anirban-sahaiitkgp/Fair-regression/blob/master/HESCOM Category Wise Installations and Consumption for July 2022/Output/Scatter_plot.jpg" width="404" height="324">
 The above Scatter plot shows the correlation of the attributes between Low Tension Installations in x axis vs Low Tension Consumptions in y axis.